Frequently Asked Questions About Finding Help for Drug Abuse

 - Therapy and counseling: Therapy and group counseling will aid you in developing healthy coping strategies along with social skills necessary to utilize on your road to recovery.

-- Family Involvement: Some treatment centers offer family therapy and counseling in order to improve the addict’s support system.
+- Family Involvement: Some treatment centers offer family and group therapy and counseling in order to improve the addict’s support system.

 How much does treatment cost?